This is What Greeted Me This Morning

 Got a phone call from our friends across the street.
 This is What Greeted Me This Morning.
-I was snuggling up to Big Daddy, we (all of us) were having a movie night and enjoying “The Adventures in Babysitting” (with the assistance of our lovely clear play machine).
-Well, my neighbor is not the quietest person on the face of the planet, and his voice BOOMS.
+I was snuggling up to Big Daddy, and we (all of us) were having a movie night and enjoying “The Adventures in Babysitting” (with the assistance of our lovely clear play machine).
+Well, my neighbor is not the quietest person on the face of the planet and his voice BOOMS.

 Anyway, I heard the words “lost” and “pig” in the same sentence.
 I looked at Big Daddy and I asked him if he said that he lost a pig and if he did….when, on earth, did he get a pig?
 Her name is Petunia and she was a runaway.
 So, all 5 kids excitedly get on their shoes, turn on all the outside lights and head out to search for the lost pig.
 To no avail.
 Petunia was nowhere to be found.
 Sadness.

 Flank the Pig

 I thought little else of it, last night.
 Went onto the bed and this scenario greeted me this morning.
 I got up to take the 3 youngers to school.
 I’m not a typical “get ’em to school” mom where every hair is in place.
 I’m a throw on your pants, pull your Tina Turner hair in a ponytail, giant zit shining on my chin, and no bra kind of mom.
 We jump in the car, pull out and I slow down thinking…”did I just see a giant pig?”